Credible takeaways

 I received an original offer of $12,000 in grants and $15,000 in federal student loans for a total award amount of $27,000.
 The amount I need to cover my education expenses this year is $40,000, so I am requesting an additional $13,000 in aid to cover the remaining tuition and housing expenses.

-I’m hoping to double major in Environmental Science and Public Policy to fulfill my passion of promoting sustainable practices and developing policies to help fight climate change.
+I’m hoping to double major in Environmental Science and Public Policy to fulfill my passion for promoting sustainable practices and developing policies to help fight climate change.
 Thank you for spending the time to review my appeal and consider it.

 Best,